 Chris & Leigh Cortez

 Born in Vacaville, California, Chris Cortez joined the U.S. Marine Corps after graduating from Marietta College in Ohio.
-On one of his return visits twenty years ago, he discovered V. Sattui and became a Cellar Club member.
-“Buying futures is the way to go,” he says, listing Morisoli & Preston Cabernets and Duarte Zinfandels his favorites.
+On one of his return visits twenty years ago, he discovered V. Sattui Winery and became a Cellar Club member.
+“Buying futures is the way to go,” he says, listing Morisoli & Preston Cabernets and Duarte Zinfandels as his favorites.
+Leigh enjoys our Chardonnays.
+We were honored that Chris and Leigh hosted their son’s wedding at V. Sattui in 2003.

 The Harsacky-Schramm-Brumberg Family

-It was in the 1980s that Tom Schramm discovered V. Sattui while on a business trip.
-He later introduced his father-in-law, Frank, to “the fine wines and fine people of V. Sattui,” and together with their wives they have made numerous Wine Country visits in the last twenty years, with the main stop being at V. Sattui for a “wine fest” and lavish picnic.
+Tom Schramm discovered V. Sattui while on a business trip in the 1980's.
+He later introduced his father-in-law, Frank, to “the fine wines and fine people of V. Sattui,” and together, with their wives, they've made numerous Wine Country visits, always including V. Sattui as a stop for a “wine fest” and lavish picnic.
+The family has been loyal members of our Wine of the Month Club for several years, and continue to recruit young family members into the club as well.

 David & Kay Holloman